-High Point residents in our service areas can apply for our emergency services.
+High Point, Jamestown, Sophia, Achedale, and Trinity residents in our service areas can apply for our emergency services.
 This process requires an interview to determine eligibility as well as identification and other verification documentation.
 Please call first to see if you are in our service area, if not we can refer you to our local partner agencies.

 How to apply/receive assistance:

-Rent/Mortgage is given on Wednesdays only from 8:00am-noon.
-Utility assistance is given Monday through Friday beginning at 8:00am to noon.
-Food/Clothing/Furniture assistance is given Monday through Friday beginning at 1:00pm-4:30pm.
+Rent/Mortgage is given on Thursdays only from 8:00am-noon.
+Utility assistance is given Monday, Tuesday, Wednesday, and Friday beginning at 8:00am to noon.
+Food/Clothing/Furniture assistance is given Monday through Friday beginning at 1:00 pm-5:00 pm.
 Applicants with questions can call 336-881-5400.
-Required documents: Rent lease (required) or current bill, proof of income and expenses, township action letter, and past due statement or eviction notice.
+Required documents: Rent lease (required) or current bill, proof of income and expenses, and past due statement.

 - All clients requesting assistance must go through a confidential interview with a social services staff member, at which time clients’ needs will be assessed and the type and amount of assistance will be determined.

 - Photo ID is required at the time of the interview.

 - Proof of current address is required at the time of interview.

 - Birth Certificates for all children or Medicaid Card

 - Some types of assistance do require additional information.

 - Past due utility bill.